 I am very client-centered.
-I believe in the value of Mindfulness, especially in today’s fast-paced world; so I often incorporate Mindfulness into my process.
+I believe in the value of Mindfulness, especially in today’s fast-paced world.
 I also do Cognitive Behaviour Therapy whether directly or indirectly.
 Changing thoughts, beliefs and behaviours is what it’s all about.
 I tend to be solution-focused in my work with clients, versus problem-focused.
 The focus is more on what you want to change and how to get there—rather than rehashing old stories.
 Having said that, I also believe your context and history have made you who you are today and that is valuable information in how to move forward.

 If you are thinking about counselling, please give me a call: 604-908-3665

 Why would you want to work with me?